-Nem Lui Hue are often served with a variety of green leaves from Asian basil to mint, starfruit and wrapped up in a rice paper sheet, a bit like an oversized spring roll.
-As with many other street food snacks, Nem Lui is served with a chili or fish sauce dipping sauce.
+Nem Lui Hue is often served with a variety of green leaves from Asian basil to mint, starfruit and wrapped up in a rice paper sheet, a bit like an oversized spring roll.
+As with many other street food snacks, Nem Lui is served with a chilli or fish sauce dipping sauce.
 Delicious and totally addictive!

 19. Bánh Bao bánh Vạc or White Rose